Polyester vs. Cotton: Is the Polyester REALLY More Sustainable Fabric?

 Polyester dries faster, reducing energy consumption for drying.

-The Cotton Counterargument
+Sustainable Fabric: The Cotton Counterargument

 While polyester has its advantages, cotton, a natural fiber, shouldn’t be dismissed outright.